LiamDotPro/Frontend-Assignment/README.md

 # Submission Requirements

 This assignment should take no longer than 4 hours, though feel free to take a little longer if it's required.
+If you're uncertain about anything during the assignment let us know, and we can try to provide some guidance.

 1) Firstly you should fork or clone this repository to your own account and all work should be done alongside the files here (were expecting to see a professional commit history).
 2) The code that you submit should be considered production ready, submissions which keep this in mind often come across better.